Clemapfel/mousetrap/docs/09_native_rendering.md

 auto area = RenderArea();
 ```

-Using OpenGL is hard, which is why mousetrap aims abstract as much as possible, meaning mousetrap users will have to work very little to accomplish tasks that would be complex in pure OpenGL.
-That said, mousetrap also provides an entry point for experienced users to fully take over rendering, allowing use of pure OpenGL and GLSL, if they choose to do so.
+This widget will render as a transparent area, it's invisible for now. `RenderArea` provides no renderable element, instead, we will have to create **shapes** and bind them for rendering.

 ## Vertices

-Any shape that can be drawn is made up of **vertices**.
+A drawable shape is made up of **vertices**.
 In mousetrap, a vertex is represented by the \a{Vertex} struct, which has three properties:

-+ `position`: vertex position in 3d space
++ `position`: vertex position in 3D space
 + `texture_coordinates`: texture coordinates in 2d texture space
 + `color`: color in RGBA

 ### Coordinate Spaces

-In this section, we will be using three different coordinate systems. **3D space**, **texture space**.
+In this section, we will be using two different coordinate systems. **3D space**, **texture space**.

-#### OpenGL Space
+#### 3D Spaces

 A vertices `position` is a point in 3D space, which is the left-handed coordinate system familiar from traditional geometry: